TTonnyy789/LSTM_wikipedia/README.md

 ## Acknowledgements

-- Thanks to Docker and the BERTopic community for the foundational tools and resources.
+- Thanks to Docker and the Keras community for the foundational tools and resources.
 - Special thanks to ChatGPT for project troubleshooting guidance.